10 Simple Tips for Cleaning Up Dog Hair

-Be careful to not get your carpet too wet since most carpets don’t dry quickly, and wet carpet is the perfect environment for mold & mildew.
+Be careful to not get your carpet too wet since most carpets don’t dry quickly.
+Wet carpet is the perfect environment for mold & mildew.

 4. Use a Dampened Mop for Hardwood or Vinyl Floors

-If you’ve got hardwood floors use a dampened mop to easily pick up the majority of fur.
-I don’t own a Swiffer but my animal owning friends swear by them.
+If you’ve got hardwood floors you can use a dampened mop to pick up the majority of fur.
+I don’t own a Swiffer, but my animal owning friends with wood floors swear by them.

 5. Use a Damp Sponge or Rubber Gloves on Upholstered Furniture

-If you don’t have dryer sheets on hand you can use a pair of rubber gloves or a damp sponge when cleaning off your furniture – pet hair clings well to either.
+If you don’t have dryer sheets on hand you can use a pair of rubber gloves or a damp sponge when cleaning off your furniture – pet hair clings well to both.

 6. Alternate Vacuum Directions to Pick Up More Pet Hair